karenmeep/karenmeep.github.io/_posts/2016-01-02-side-effects.md

 On top of the above views lay applications that have parts in each and every view, for example an e-Commerce application, which has the public facing store front that can be modified in the editor, and a back-office portion which lives in the My Account section of the site.
 These applications use our SDK to interact with the site.

 We got a request from a few applications for an SDK function that returns the URL of the application within the My Account section of the site.
 They needed this URL so they could easily refer their users to the exact location of the app within the back-office.
 Once the site has been saved, getting the URL for the application within the back-office is no biggie.
-The question is, if the site is not yet saved (when the URL cannot be provided) what value should the SDK return?
+The question is, if the site is not yet saved (when a URL cannot be provided) what value should the SDK return?
 There are a few options:

 - Return nothing (undefined).